Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

 Ji-Hwan Bae At The Plate

+- Bae enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .318.

-- In 37.8% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (11.0%).
+- In 54.2% of his 83 games this season, Bae has picked up at least one hit.
+He's also had 15 multi-hit games.

+- He has gone deep in two of 83 games played this year, and in 0.7% of his plate appearances.

+- Bae has driven home a run in 17 games this year (20.5%), including more than one RBI in 7.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.